oyalhi/update-using-dto/README.md

 1. find the user via the `id` from the `params`
 2. if not found, send 404 and return
 3. get the requested properties to change, which are in `req.body`
 4. create a new object that updates the properties with the `json` objects' keys.
 Here we have a problem though.
-The new updated user will add any property that is sent via the json object, or update a property that is not allowed, such as password.
-For example, if the json object is the following:
+The new updated user will add any property that is sent via the JSON object or update a property that is not allowed, such as a password.
+For example, if the JSON object is the following:

    ```typescript
    json: {